Probabilistic-ML/lecture-notes/_sources/01_fund/fundprob.md

 - Keep in mind that $f$ is simply a non-negative function whose volume under the graph is exactly one and the probability of some event $A$ is the volume under the graph of $f$ restricted to $A$.
 In the plot below, $P([-2, 0]) \approx 0.48$ is illustrated for a standard normal distribution.
 In other words, the probability to observe an outcome between -2 and 0 in a standard normally distributed experiment is approximately 48%.

 ![](gaussian_pdf.png)

+- In general, regions where the probability density functions takes large values are more likely.
+Thus, a standard normally distributed experiment will likely have outcomes near $0$, whereas outcomes far away from $0$ are very unlikely.

 ## Random Variables